Welcome to today's edition of the Rush 24-7 podcast.

 I didn't have to sweat it.

-I knew that it uh it would never happen.
+I knew that it would never happen.

 So that's the story on that.

-Uh big election news here.
+Big election news here.

-Alan Molaghan.
+Alan Mollahan.

-Alan Molly, this is the guy who enriched himself to the tune of gazillions, a Democrat from West Virginia.
+This is the guy who enriched himself to the tune of gazillions, a Democrat from West Virginia.

 This seat has been held by Democrats for generations.

-Uh Molaghan's the first U.S. House incumbent to be ousted this spring primary season amid widespread anti-incumbent sediment.
+Mollahan's the first U.S. House incumbent to be ousted this spring primary season amid widespread anti-incumbent sediment.

 Now, this is the AP, and of course they think it's anti-incumbent, but it's not.

-It's anti-Democrat, it's anti-liberal.
+It's anti-liberal.

-The same unrest helped end the 17-year career of Utah Republican Senator Bob Bennett, who lost a GOP convention on on Saturday.
+The same unrest helped end the 17-year career of Utah Republican Senator Bob Bennett, who lost a GOP convention on Saturday.

 Obama ended up beating Bennett.

-Wall Street Journal has a great editorial on that today.
+The Wall Street Journal has a great editorial on that today.

-We lost house cause.
+We lost house.

-That's because you uh we didn't pass health care.
+That's because we didn't pass health care.

 You wouldn't either.

-And so they went out and they fell on the sword, and this guy, Molaghan, ran on the fact the defeat was defeated by a Democrat in the primary.
+And this guy, Mollahan, ran on the fact, was defeated by a Democrat in the primary.

-And the CBO, the CBO, health care, gonna end up costing over a trillion dollars, like we told you here.
+And the CBO, the CBO, healthcare, going to end up costing over a trillion dollars, like we told you here, $115 billion more than they initially knew.

 This is in response to a question from a couple Republicans that the CBO got before the vote on health care, but they just now had the time to get back and answer it.

-Everybody involved knew that they had to keep that number under a trillion.
+Everybody involved knew, but they had to keep that number under a trillion because that's what the that's what the Gulf War cost.

-You know, before the program started, I'm watching here, there's a joint press conference going on in the East Room of the White House, Hamid Karzai of Afghanistan being hosted by Obama today.
+There's a joint press conference going on in the East Room of the White House, Hamid Karzai of Afghanistan being hosted by Obama today.

 And what's fascinating about this is that Obama is kissing up to Karzai, might even work in a bow to Karzai before it's all over with.